DCWizard/TrackView-II/README.md

 This version is superior

 It has a Spectrum analyser

-You can zoom in/out with the mouse wheel.
+You can zoom in/out by pressing the shift key with the mouse wheel.

 It let your hear sample of sound as you move the cursor like in Premiere Pro.
 Every editor I tried don't have that feature;